Wakefield High School (Arlington County, Virginia)

 Wakefield's athletes are called the "Warriors" and wear the colors kelly green, white, and black.
 The school participates in the Virginia High School League.
 The Warriors are represented by an image of a knight holding a sword, which was preceded by an Indian head until 2003.

 History

 The school opened for the 1952–1953 school year.
 During the 1950s, all Wakefield students were white, in accordance with Virginia's laws requiring racial segregation in public schools.
-Under its current principal Christian Willmore, it is administered by the Arlington Public Schools.
+Under its current principal Peter Balas, it is administered by the Arlington Public Schools.

 Alumni Hall of Fame

 During the celebration of the school's 50th anniversary in 2003, induction to its Hall of Fame began.
 Additional inductions are made in odd numbered years.

 Building structure and location

 The original building, which was located at South Chesterfield Road, was built in 1952 and was opened for the 1952-53 school year.
 In 2007, the county's school board began the planning process for modernization or replacement of the Wakefield building.
 It will be the third of the county's three high schools to receive a new building, following Washington-Liberty (new academic wing completed in January 2008, full completion expected in late 2009) and Yorktown (construction contemplated following a bond referendum in November 2008).
 The order of construction of the three schools corresponds to the age of the three existing buildings.
 The construction on the new building continued as planned, as the new Wakefield High School building opened in late summer of 2013.
 The original building was demolished after the completion of the new building.
 Since 2013, the new building is located at South Dinwiddie Street.